Health & Wellness

 Waterborne diseases can bring down patient outcomes in your hospital.
 That’s why you must ensure the healthcare facility’s water system is regularly tested to provide safe water to patients and the staff.

 More importantly, watch out for the presence of Legionella in your water system.
 A survey shows that, in 13 U.S. states, 70% of hospitals were infested with Legionella.
 This bacteria leads to Legionnaires’ disease, a condition similar to pneumonia that has symptoms like nausea, diarrhea, and confusion.
 This affliction is quite common in American hospitals and nursing homes.
 Ensure the water supply is chlorinated.
+You will also find the benefit in speaking with a Legionella Consultancy service, who will be able to check your system and come back to you with a full assessment.

 Conclusion